oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   it will be supported just for <b>virtio</b> vnic type
 *   <b>vnic profile/network</b>
     -   just networks that are marked as 'passthrough' are allowed to be configured on 'passthrough' vnic.
-    -   represents set of properties that will be applied on the vf (open issue: what properties are supported ? vlan, mtu, qos, custom properties)
+    -   represents set of properties that will be applied on the vf (open issue: what properties are supported ? vlan, MTU, QoS, custom properties).
+    -   (open issue- is empty profile permitted on passthrough vnic)
+    -   (open issue- maybe it is enough that the selected network on a vnic is passthrough and there is no need for passthrough property on the vnic).

 ##### hot plug nic